 One, not two

-I’ve been watching a TV show recently, Outer Range.
+I was watching a TV show recently, Outer Range.

 It started out so well.
 Rancher in Wyoming, a “strong but silent” cowboy-type played by Josh Brolin.
 Loyal wife.
 Two photogenic kids.
 Cute grandkid.
 A couple “hot, but realistically-so” types (one a vaguely-disturbing hippie chick just passing through, the other one the younger son’s love interest).
 Everyone doing a great acting job.